Cyperus is a perennial sedge with dark purplish to reddish brown flower spikes. It can compete with crops and native plants.

 This plant was previously named Cyperus teneristolon.

-This species of Cyperus has been found in a few locations in the Central tablelands, Greater Sydney Region and Hunter Regions.
+This species of Cyperus has been found in a few locations in the Central Tablelands, Greater Sydney and Hunter regions.
 It was first recognised as naturalised in Australia in 2000, believed to be sourced from a refuse tip upstream of Yosemite Creek in the Minnehaha Reserve in the Blue Mountains.

-Cyperus bracheilema is native to Ethiopia and neighbouring countries, extending to South Africa.
+Cyperus is native to eastern Africa, from Ethiopia to South Africa

 See Using herbicides for more information.